 - A net overall addition to the general fund programme each year of £2.5m funded from a mix of Prudential Borrowing and capital receipts supplemented by S106 receipts and other grants and contributions. - The Strategic Property Investment Fund is to be continued.
-This is to be used to procure or develop commercial property which will generate an income stream for the Councils for the future.
+This is to be used to procure or develop commercial property which will generate an income stream for the Councils for the future with an emphasis in future on investments that also contribute to the economic wellbeing of the areas.
 Each proposal will be the subject of a detailed appraisal and the net income must exceed the cost of borrowing by at least 2% over the life of the investment.
 The approach to managing risk, the governance arrangements and appraising individual acquisitions is set out in the Property Investment Strategy.

 Furthermore, if an investment is of particular strategic merit and/or of high quality and offering a long term secure tenancy; it was agreed that a lower yield would be accepted, with the proviso that the return should always exceed the cost of borrowing by at least 1%.
-It is proposed that each Council invests up to £25m per year gradually building up to a portfolio of £75m each.
-Funding can only be released with the approval of the Leader and the Executive Member for Resources.
+It is proposed that each Council invests up to £50m per year gradually building up to a portfolio of £125m each.
+Funding can only be released with the approval of the Leader and the Executive Member for Resources who also has the ability to approve bringing forward of additional budget from future years if suitable investment proposals are identified.
+The Investment programme is detailed below: